BeyondHeaven/uec_code/README.md

 python train.py  --name exposure --model uec --dataset_mode exposure --load_size 448 --preprocess resize_and_crop --gpu_ids 2  --save_epoch_freq 1 --lr 1e-4 --beta1 0.9 --lr_policy step --lr_decay_iters 6574200 --dataset_root ../data/exposure_dataset/INPUT_IMAGES/
 ```
 If you are using the Radiometry Correction Dataset, set `--dataset_mode` to `fivek`.
 We removed TVLoss because we found the performance to be better without it.
+The PSNR result is as following:

 | EV    | -2     | -1     | 0      | +1     | +2     | +3     |
 |-------|--------|--------|--------|--------|--------|--------|